Welcome to Barcelona cruise port!

-The cruise lines offer shore excursions going to Montjuïc Hill but keep in mind that you will have a very limited time on the hill.
-There is a large bus parking at the National Art Museum of Catalonia, at that’s where the buses usually drop the passengers off.
-The free time given here is no longer than 20 minutes, which allows you to admire the stunning views of Barcelona, take some awesome pictures, but no more than that.
+- The cruise lines offer shore excursions going to Montjuïc Hill but keep in mind that you will have a very limited time on the hill.
+There is a large bus parking at the National Art Museum of Catalonia, where the buses usually drop the passengers off.
+The free time given here is no longer than 20 minutes, which allows you to admire the stunning views of Barcelona and take some awesome pictures, but no more than that.

-If you stay several days in Barcelona, save one full or at least a half-day for Montjuïc Hill, as there are so many beautiful places and attractions to see.
-However, if you decide to visit more of Montjuïc Hill in one day, I highly suggest you take a Hop-on hop-off sightseeing bus ride (the buses stop at Montjuïc Hill) or book a tour in small group/customized tour.
+- If you stay several days in Barcelona, save one full or at least a half-day for Montjuïc Hill, as there are so many beautiful places and attractions to see.
+However, if you decide to visit more of Montjuïc Hill in one day, I highly suggest you take a Hop-on hop-off sightseeing bus ride (the buses stop at Montjuïc Hill) or book a tour in a small group/customized tour.

 Playa de la Barceloneta, or Barceloneta Beach, is a long, busy public beach equipped with facilities such as chair and umbrella rentals, showers, water sports, wi-fi spots, cafes restaurants, bars, and much more.
 It is a bustling, urban area packed with both locals and tourists, offering beautiful views of the harbor and the lively surrounding area.
 It is a perfect way to spend a couple of hours if you want to soak up some Mediterranean sun.